 - National Police Service Medal

-The sudden death occurred in Melbourne of Detective Senior Constable Manfred Kurt Albrecht, 36, who was attached to the Airport squad at Tullamarine.
-Born at Halle, Germany on 30 October 1943, Kurt came to Australia in 1956, living at Cairns, Queensland, until 1966 when he joined the Australian Military Forces.
-He joined the former Compol in October 1967 and served initially in Victoria District then in SA—NT District at Darwin until early January 1975 when he and his family were evacuated back to Melbourne when cyclone ‘Tracy’ devastated their home.
+Kurt was born in Halle, Germany on 30 October 1943 and died suddenly in Melbourne aged 36 years.
+He was was attached to the Airport squad at Tullamarine at the time of his death.
+Kurt came to Australia in 1956, living at Cairns, Queensland, until 1966 when he joined the Australian Military Forces.
+He joined the former COMPOL in October 1967 and served initially in Victoria District then in SA—NT District at Darwin until early January 1975 when he and his family were evacuated back to Melbourne when cyclone ‘Tracy’ devastated their home.
 He was accorded a police funeral which was attended by many of his friends and colleagues.
 The cortege was led by a motorcycle escort provided by Victoria Police.
 Kurt is survived by his wife, Lynette, and daughter.

-Norm committed suicide aged 73.
-He joined the Commonwealth Police and transitioned to the Australian Federal Police on 19 October 1979.
+Norm was born in Queensland on 22 November 1938 and due to depression he committed suicide aged 73 years, in Queensland.
+Norm joined the Commonwealth Police and transitioned to the Australian Federal Police on 19 October 1979.
 During his policing career Norm worked in Canberra and Northern Region.
 He served on the 13th Cyprus Contingent (April 1976 – April 1977) and retired from the AFP in Queensland in 1986.
 For his service, he was awarded the:

 - Police Overseas Service Medal – Clasp CYPRUS – 8th of July, 1992